bkfox/aircox/cms/README.md

 is used to register all kind of posts, routes to the views, menus, etc.

-Basically, for each type of publication, the user declare the corresponding model, the routes, the sections used for rendering, and register them using website.register.
+Basically, for each type of publication, the user declare the corresponding model, the routes, the views used to render it, using `website.register`.

 ## Posts
 **Post** is the base model for a publication. **Article** is the provided model